-The disposal of web sites, web pages and supporting records must be authorised in accordance with Archives Office of Tasmania Guidelines and existing Agency Records Management Guidelines.
+Disposal of web sites, web pages and supporting records must meet the Office of the State Archivist Disposal Schedules and relevant Standards, as well as existing Agency Records Management requirements.

 Agencies may find it useful to automate the management of page reviews wherever possible, for example through the use of a web content management system.
 By setting review dates on pages, automated notification messages can be sent out to web content owners.
 This reduces the labour involved in tracking reviews and increases the currency of web content.